FDA Recalls Zantac on April 1, 2020

 The FDA recently recalled all prescription and over-the-counter ranitidine drugs, known by the brand name Zantac, commonly used to combat heartburn and other stomach ailments.
 The recall follows the FDA’s investigation and a discovery of cancer-causing contaminant in ranitidine, N-nitrosodimethylamine (NDMA).
 Levels of this contaminant increased over time when stored at higher-than-normal temperatures, putting countless consumers at risk of developing certain cancers.
 Alongside the FDA’s request to manufacturers that they pull all ranitidine drugs, consumers have been advised to cease further consumption of ranitidine tables or liquid medications.

-If you or someone you love developed cancer after using Zantac, or another form of ranitidine, our attorneys at McCune Wright Arevalo, LLP with offices throughout San Bernardino, Riverside and Orange counties are here to help.
+If you or someone you love developed cancer after using Zantac, or another form of ranitidine, our attorneys at McCune Law Group with offices throughout San Bernardino, Riverside and Orange counties are here to help.
 With a history of recovery over $1 billion on behalf of clients, and with over 100 verdicts or settlements over $1 million, including a trial verdict against Wells Fargo for $203 million, our firm is prepared to advocate on behalf of those harmed by these dangerous ranitidine contaminations.

 Zealous Legal Representation You Can Count On